1.4 Master of Legal Studies Program Degree Requirements

-Master of Legal Studies (MLS) Program.
-This one-year degree program is designed for Ph.D. students who wish to improve their knowledge of law without completing a full three-year degree.
-The goal of the MLS program is to help Ph.D. candidates better understand the legal issues relevant to their research and to improve their research through interdisciplinary training.
+Master of Legal Studies (M.L.S.)
+Program.
+This one-year degree program is designed for Ph.D. students who wish to improve their knowledge of law without completing a full three-year degree, and for established scholars.
+The goal of the M.L.S. program is to help Ph.D. candidates better understand the legal issues relevant to their research and to improve their research through interdisciplinary training.
 Graduates of the program will become academics in either their Ph.D. discipline or in law.
 Admissions decisions are based in part on the availability of Law School faculty for mentoring admitted students.

 Although one of the program's goals is to support those who wish to incorporate legal scholarship in their Ph.D. dissertation, this is not required.
 Understanding a candidate's research interests is important when assigning a faculty advisor, however.

-MLS candidates will be taught by current faculty.
+M.L.S. candidates will be taught by current faculty.
 Each candidate also will have a faculty advisor to mentor and provide consultation on research interests.
-All J.D. courses will be open to MLS candidates.
-For classes with competitive enrollments, the MLS candidates participate in the regular bidding system with J.D. candidates.

-Upon admission to the program, candidates should contact the MLS Faculty Director to be assigned a faculty advisor.
-Candidates will register for classes with all other degree-seeking students in the Law School.
+Upon admission to the program, candidates should contact the M.L.S.
+Faculty Director to be assigned a faculty advisor.

 All JD courses are open to MLS candidates.
 For classes with competitive enrollments, the MLS candidates participate in the regular bidding system with JD candidates.